The Health and Well-Being of our CG Community

 Masks are not required by CG, but may be within certain areas/cities.
 Talk to your Trainer for more details on your local requirements.

-Is my Trainer going to be looking at an ipad during the workout if they're doing in person and virtual Camps?
+Is my Trainer going to be looking at an iPad during the workout if they're leading in-person and virtual Camps?

 We are ensuring that the outdoor workouts remain an individual experience from our virtual Camps, so everyone gets the full CG experience wherever they are!